icsa-hua/video_processing_system/README.md

 ```sh
 pip install -r requirements.txt
 ```

+After installing the dependencies, the ultralytics package should be installed.
+You should inlcude the loaders.py from the repository file in the ultralytics/data/ directory.
+More information can be found below.

 ## Usage Instructions
 To execute a simple program execution which is recommended to test everything is functional: